The Window of Orpheus: Part 2 - The Road of Isaak as a Pianist

-More of the secrets of the Ahrensmeyers are unraveled, but in the course of the search, Klaus, real name Aleksei Mihailov, suddenly disappears, having returned to his homeland, Russia.
+More of the secrets of the Ahrensmeyers are unraveled, but in the course of the search, Klaus, real name Alexei Mikhailov, suddenly disappears, having returned to his homeland, Russia.
 Julius, now having fallen in love with Klaus, follows him to Russia.
 Isaak remains alone in Regensburg, but is later invited to the Vienna Music Academy, and becomes a student there.
 Thus Part 2 begins.

 The stage of Part 2 is Vienna, the capital of Austria, 1907 to 1920.
 The protagonist is Isaak Weisheit.

 In Vienna, Isaak meets various people.
 In the blessed environment, Isaak's talent begins to bloom.
 He befriends a mysterious student named Reinhard, and one day hears the strange music Reinhard plays.
 The piece turns out to have been composed by Reinhard, who is a musical prodigy.
 However, it seems to be impossible to play this music on piano, with Reinhard even damaging his fingers in the attempt, but Isaak is determined to try.

 Isaak debuts as an outstanding new pianist, and Reinhard gives him advice and a warning: "You should know what is true art".
 Learning from Reinhard and Wilhelm Backhaus, Isaak opens up a new frontier of musical art.
 He later performs with a Russian violinist named Anastasia, who turns out to be a member of a Russian revolutionary group.
-She gives Isaak a message from Aleksei (Klaus) before they go their separate ways.
+She gives Isaak a message from Alexei (Klaus) before they go their separate ways.

 Isaak later marries Roberta, an acquaintance of his from Regensburg, and is later called off to war.

 He returns from World War I, but his fingers have been damaged, and he cannot play piano anymore.
 He later returns to Regensburg with his son Jubel, and when walking along an old, familiar street, Isaak meets a beautiful woman.